-I’m a personal trainer, a runner, and a lover of all things food.
+I’m a personal trainer (former) turned health and fitness writer, a runner, and a lover of all things food.

-I love running to stay fit and eating to stay healthy.
+I love running to stay fit and eating to feel healthy.
 Hence, I am a “Hungry Runner.”
 The funny thing is, I haven’t always been a runner.
 In fact, I used to hate running.
-And until very recently, I never gave so much as a second thought to any of the foods that I ate.
+And it wasn’t until after I graduated college that I started thinking about how the foods I ate were affecting my body.

 For most of my life, I’ve been an athlete.
 When I was younger, I dabbled in just about everything from cheer leading and horseback riding to softball and ice skating before I tried out for the swim team when I was 11 years old.
 I don’t know what it was about swimming that hooked me so quickly, but I ended up sticking with it for seven years until I went away to college.